 Meet the Team

-Hello, my name is Scott Wickers.
+Hello, my name is Scott Wickers and I’m a Team Manager.
 I arrived at Capstone in June 2017 having worked with Cafcass as a Family Court Adviser and Children’s Guardian for six years.
 Prior to working with Cafcass I practised as a Social Worker and Service Manager for the Local Authority successfully holding several posts including child protection, children in care and fostering and adoption.
 My social work career has been incredibly interesting with it beginning in Barnsley in 1999 as a mental health social worker, working with adult’s subject to formal treatment plans and those requiring support in the community.

 My passion lays with improving the lives of children in care.
 These children require skilled reparative parenting.
 I consider foster carers to be extra special members of the community.
 They have a relentless task which requires access to support and assistance by a skilled team of social work experts.
 Improving children’s lives and providing them with a positive experience of being a child demands a dedicated team approach.
 Being part of such a team with Capstone is a privilege.
 I’m looking forward to writing my next social work chapter with Capstone.